Wawki/minion/docs/source/using_frontend.rst

 Login
 =====

-Minion's frontend is authenticated using Persona.
-You can replace Persona if you want.
+Minion's frontend is authenticated using Persona or LDAP (to switch between them look at :doc:`configure_minion`).
 The backend is authentication agonistic; it is the job of the frontend web service to verify that given user has permission to access a resource.
 We explain this in :doc:`inside_minion`.

 .. image:: images/login.png

-If you are new to Persona, please check :doc:`persona` to find out how to make your email address into a Persona-capable email address.
+If you want to use Persona and are new to Persona, please check :doc:`persona` to find out how to make your email address into a Persona-capable email address.

 Dashboard